textlab/glossa/README.md

 in the error message, e.g.:

     gem install rails -v3.2.19 -N

+You may get an error message about building a native extension, such as:

+    Gem::Ext::BuildError: ERROR: Failed to build gem native extension.
+    [...]
+    Gem files will remain installed in ~/.rvm/gems/ruby-2.1.5/gems/mysql2-0.3.17 for inspection.
+    Results logged to ~/.rvm/gems/ruby-2.1.5/extensions/x86-linux/2.1.0/mysql2-0.3.17/gem_make.out

+In such case you need to install development files of the MySQL client.
+In a Debian-based distribution run:

+    apt-get install libmysqlclient-dev

 As an alternative to creating a new application, you may already have a Rails application and want to make RGlossa part of that.
 Since RGlossa is implemented